 Roast: Medium Roast

-- Single Origin Coffee- The Blue Mountains in Jamaica are at elevations above 2,000 feet sea level, where the rich soil and continuous rainfall combine to create conditions that are perfect for farming the world’s finest coffee beans.
+Single Origin Coffee- The Blue Mountains in Jamaica are at elevations above 2,000 feet sea level.
+The rich soil and continuous rainfall combine to create perfect conditions for farming the world’s finest coffee beans.